OpenSociocracy/documentation-website/docs/about-us/index.md

 # The OpenSociocracy Project

-The OpenSociocracy project was started May 1, 2023 by developers at a small tech co-op that were struggling get their own internal Sociocracy projects kicked off.
+The OpenSociocracy project was started May 1, 2023 by developers at a small tech co-op that were struggling get their own internal sociocracy projects kicked off.
 We're releasing the code as [open source](/about-us/why-use-open-source/) and developing the product using a [build in public](/about-us/why-build-in-public/) process.

 Follow us on [Twitter](https://twitter.com/OpenSociocracy), or join our [Discord](https://discord.gg/pawVfw43).